ZihanWangKi/extend_bert/README.md

 <h5 align="center">Extending Multilingual BERT to Low-Resource Languages </h5>

 ## Motivation
 Low resource languages usually lack sufficient task-related labelled data.
-Multilingual BERT has been a success to help transferring knowledge from high resource languages to low reosurce ones.
+Multilingual BERT (M-BERT) has been a success to help transferring knowledge from high resource languages to low reosurce ones.
 In this work, we show that by adapting a continue training framework, this transfer ability can be significantly improved.

 ## Results
-We perform an extensive set of experiments with Named Entity Recognition (NER) on 27 languages, only 16 of which are in \MBERT, and show an average increase of about 6% F1 on M-BERT languages and 23% F1 increase on new languages.
+We perform an extensive set of experiments with Named Entity Recognition (NER) on 27 languages, only 16 of which are in M-BERT, and show an average increase of about 6% F1 on M-BERT languages and 23% F1 increase on new languages.

 ## Scripts